Register as a host

 2. Since December 8, 2023, at least two strata lots on the property cannot be used as a principal residence due to one of the following restrictions:

-• Local zoning bylaws,
+• Local government zoning bylaws,

 • A rental management agreement between the property manager and strata lot owners, or